KentJames/Solar-System/README.md

-This is a physically accurate 3D model of the solar system.
-Orbits are plotted by Keplers laws and the model is run through Three.js, a library for WebGL.
+This is a physically accurate but very simple 3D model of the solar system.
+Orbits are calculated by Keplers laws and the model is run through Three.js, a library for WebGL.

 Should require no work to run apart from typing this url into your browser: https://kentjames.github.io/Solar-System/